ctechfilmuniversity/lecture_ss25_procedural_generation_and_simulation/docs/02_scripts/pgs_02_unreal_script.md

 ### Blueprints

-The Blueprint Visual Scripting system in Unreal Engine is a complete gameplay scripting system based on the concept of using a node-based interface to create gameplay elements from within Unreal Editor.
+A Blueprint is a visual scripting system that allows you to create gameplay mechanics, object behavior, and interactions without writing code from within Unreal Editor.
 As with many common scripting languages, it is used to define object-oriented (OO) classes or objects in the engine.

+A Blueprint is a visual representation of an Unreal C++ class, allowing you to:
+* Design logic and interactivity using nodes and connections
+* Add components (meshes, lights, sounds, etc.)
+* Override functions and respond to events (e.g., collisions, button presses)

 This system is extremely flexible and powerful as it provides the ability for designers to use virtually the full range of concepts and tools generally only available to programmers.
 In addition, Blueprint-specific markup available in Unreal Engine's C++ implementation enables programmers to create baseline systems that can be extended by designers.